Rishabhvaibhav/Learning_Apache_Spark_with_Python/README.md

 # Learning_Apache_Spark_with_Python
 Welcome to my Learning Apache Spark with Python note!
 In this note, you will learn a wide array of concepts about PySpark in Data Mining, Text Mining, Machine Learning and Deep Learning.

-This is a Shared Repository for Learning Apache Spark Notes Learning Apache Spark is a crucial aspect of modern data science, facilitating the processing of vast datasets efficiently.
+<h1>This is a Shared Repository for Learning Apache Spark Notes
+Learning Apache Spark is a crucial aspect of modern data science, facilitating the processing of vast datasets efficiently.
 This shared repository serves as a comprehensive resource, primarily curated by Wenqiang during his IMA Data Science Fellowship.
 Let's delve into the essence of this repository and its significance.

 Introduction to Learning Apache Spark Notes